autism-research-centre/NGSpy/README.md

 ## Data Requirements

-Many of the step uses external data:
+Many of the stages use external data:

 Data file    | Example: current file name | Stage where used